Word problem (mathematics education)

-In science education, a word problem is a mathematical exercise (such as in a textbook, worksheet, or exam) where significant background information on the problem is presented in ordinary language rather than in mathematical notation.
+In mathematics education, a word problem is a mathematical exercise (such as in a textbook, worksheet, or exam) where significant background information on the problem is presented in ordinary language rather than in mathematical notation.
 As most word problems involve a narrative of some sort, they are sometimes referred to as story problems and may vary in the amount of technical language used.